adrianabreu/adrianabreu.github.io/content/blog/2021-11-11-multiplying-rows-in-spark.md

 ).drop("inviter_cash", "receiver_cash")
 ```

-And we end with the desired result, computed in one single dataframe :)
+And we end with the desired result, computed in one single operation without need for caching or anything like that.